 Asparagus are a spring staple among the Amish.
-It’s a versatile vegetable that comes up early and annually if cultivated correctly.
-Here’s what The Amish Cook has to say about asparagus in our book, The Amish Cook at Home:
+It's a versatile vegetable that comes up early and annually if cultivated correctly.
+Here's what an Amish woman in Michigan has to say about asparagus:

 Another sure sign of spring is the green spears of asparagus poking through the thawing ground.